 A brown two-head Mr Beams dual-detection-zone motion flood light on the end of a home.

-• Wireless, linkable lights can activate other lights or other devices, such as cameras and doorbells.
+• Many smart-compatible security lights can activate other connected lights or devices, like cameras and doorbell cameras, when they turn on.

 • Wi-Fi connectivity lets you control the fixtures through an app on a mobile device.

-• Time-on settings let you control how long motion-sensor lights stay on after the sensors detect movement.
+• Time-on settings let you control how long motion-sensor lights stay on after they detect movement.

-• Range settings let you configure the detection zone.
+• Range settings let you configure the motion detection zone.

 • Dual detection zones let the sensors detect movement in front of as well as below the lights.